 It is an archipelago of over 572 small and large islands.
 Only about 36 of them are accessible to tourists and travelers.
-Many tourists opt for island hopping and ferry rides to cover several islands in one day, but it is realistically impossible to cover such a vast cornucopia of experiences, activities, and sights in just one day.
-Most tourists, who wish to experience the true tastes of Andaman travel to Havelock and spend the day on the beaches, soaking up the sun and enjoying water sports on at least 5 of the spectacular beaches on this island.
+Many tourists opt for island hopping and ferry rides to cover several islands in one day, but it is realistically impossible to cover such a vast cornucopia of experiences, activities, and sights in such a short period.
+Most tourists who wish to experience the true tastes of Andaman travel to Havelock and spend the day on the beaches, soaking up the sun and enjoying water sports on at least 5 of the spectacular beaches on this island.

 Guest post by Evans Walsh